ProfOak/cmdji/go-bindings/README.md

-# Go language bindings for Kanji A Day (incomplete)
+# Go language bindings for Kanji A Day

 ## Example usage